4G0NYY/PCIEPassthroughKVM/README.md

 ---

 ### **Option 3: Pass the Entire Group (Last Resort)**
-If ACS patch doesn’t work and you can’t change slots:
+If ACS patch doesn’t work and you can’t change slots and just absolutely want to play Valorant:
 - Pass the **entire IOMMU group** to the VM (including unwanted devices).
 - Then **disable/unbind the unwanted devices** inside the VM.
 - Not ideal, but works in some cases.